openssl/openssl/doc/designs/quic-design/quic-fifm.md

   all CFQ frames are considered of higher priority).
 For each such frame it places in a packet, it:

-  - informs the CFQ that the CFQ item has been transmitted, causing a transition of the CFQ item to the `TX` state;

   - calls `ossl_quic_txpim_pkt_add_cfq_item()` on the TXPIM to log the CFQ item as having been transmitted in the given packet, so that the CFQ item can be released or requeued depending on the ultimate fate of the packet.